Integrated Human Activity Sensing and Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{oosted} by innovations in artificial intelligence and sensing technologies, human-centric decision-making systems are continuously explored to brace a broad range of compelling applications, such as safety protection, smart cities, and remote health-caring.
-Particularly, with the merits of contactless, non-intrusive and all-weather day-and-night availability, various standardized wireless signals (WiFi, LoRa, etc.) have emerged as a new medium to capture ambient human motions, relying on predefined channel estimation outputs such as the received signal strength indicator (RSSI), and channel state information (CSI) \cite{tan2018exploiting}.
-However, such sensing functionality has been primarily implemented passively using the received wireless signals.
-The quality of above sensory data is fundamentally determined by the prefixed pilot structure, the standardized waveform, and the spatial relationships of deployed commodity wireless products.
+\IEEEPARstart{B}{oosted} by innovation in artificial intelligence and sensing technologies, human-centric decision-making systems are under intensive investigation in a broad range of compelling applications, such as safety protection, smart cities, and remote health-care.
+Given their ubiquitous, contactless and all-weather availability, the potential of standardized wireless signals (WiFi, LoRa, etc.) has been explored for identifying the nature of human motions, relying for example on the received signal strength indicator (RSSI), and channel state information (CSI) \cite{tan2018exploiting}.
+At the time of writing, these wireless sensing functionalities are primarily implemented by exploiting the reference signals of the standardized WiFi or fourth-generation (4G)/fifth-generation (5G) waveforms.
+Hence, the quality of the above sensory data is fundamentally determined by the pilot structure, the standardized waveform, and the spatial relationships of the commodity wireless transceivers deployed.
+However, these systems are primarily designed for communication, rather than for sensing.

-Integrated sensing and communication (ISAC) can complement existing wireless communication commodity by building-in sensing functionality \cite{cui2021integrating}.
-As such, wireless devices are able to jointly meet the requirements of sensing and communications, by exploring and balancing all dimensional (spatial/time/frequency) wireless resources, rather than only the standardized pilot structure \cite{liu2021integrated}.
-Therefore, the future networks and user equipment will not only be capable of wireless communications, but also be perceptive \cite{zhang2021enabling}, i.e., intelligently sensing targets from reflected and scattered echoes for, e.g., human activity recognition (HAR).